© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gough's Cave, Cheddar Gorge is a scheduled monument protected by Historic England under reference 1011925.
 View the official record →

-Gough's Cave is a limestone cave in Cheddar Gorge, Somerset, which contains archaeological deposits spanning from the Upper Palaeolithic period through to the medieval period.
+Gough's Cave is a substantial limestone cave system in Cheddar Gorge, Somerset, formed through natural dissolution processes and containing deposits spanning multiple prehistoric periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011925.

 Gough's Cave, Cheddar Gorge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011925.